uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

 ## Exercise 3: Building a vector music sequencer

 Our knowledge of vectors will help to build a fully fledged note sequencer.
 The steps to achieve this are as follows.
-Use the supplied template [Tutorial 10 Exercise 3 code](../../Code%20Exercises/Tutorial%2010/Exercise%203) for starting this exercise.
+Use the [supplied starting point code](../../Code%20Exercises/Tutorial%2010/Exercise%203) and copy them into your project overriding the contents of your existing .cpp and .h files.

 Notice the following features in `IAP.h`:
 1. A shared variable of type std::vector called `noteVector` is declared